xdrazkov/pb162-hw03-templates/README.md

 2) You can modify the code (unless tests are affected) as you see fit.
 3) When in doubt, **ASK**

-**Note:**
-*While a modification of the interface is not strictly prohibited, you don't want to end with [god object](https://en.wikipedia.org/wiki/God_object) implementations.
-On the other hand, you want to adhere to the [single responsibility principle](https://en.wikipedia.org/wiki/Single-responsibility_principle).
-A rule of thumb should be not to modify interfaces unless required by the assignment.
-Consider extending the interface as an alternative.*

 ### Names in This Document
 Unless fully classified name is provided, all class names are relative to the package ```cz.muni.fi.pb162.hw03``` or ```cz.muni.fi.pb162.hw03.impl``` for classes implemented as a part of your solution.